This article was last updated on July 20, 2023

 This guide goes through the three core components of a step challenge program that an organizer will need to pay special attention to.
 These components can also be found in other challenges (such as nutrition or meditation challenges), so feel free to adapt this guide to your need!

-- Step Tracking And Reporting
+- How To Set Up Step Challenge Tracking And Reporting

 - Crafting And Organizing Engaging Communications